SunnyBasion/CSP451-CheckPoint1-SunnyBasion/README.md

    - Click create pull request
    - Fill in the following information:
       - Title: feature/add-about-page
-      - Description: breif explanation of newly created branch
+      - Description: brief explanation of newly created branch
       - Assigning an instructor as a reviewer
    - It should redirect one to the newly created pull request webpage with the option to **merge the pull request**
-   - After the merge has been successfuly completed, switch over to the main branch and delete the feature branch locally and remotely
+   - After the merge has been successfully completed, switch over to the main branch and delete the feature branch locally and remotely
    ```bash
    git checkout main
    git pull origin main
    git branch -d feature/add-about-page      # delete local branch
    git push origin --delete feature/add-about-page  # delete remote branch
    ```